ptribble/jdk-sunos-builder/doc/running-dobuild.md

     -C --enable-jvm-feature-management

+You can use the -T flag to specify the type of build, for example

+    -T fastdebug

+The available types are release, fastdebug, slowdebug, optimized.
+The default is to perform a release build.
+Apart from enabling some debug flags, the build type also determines the name of the directory (under build) where the built jdk will be found.

 ## Using a build to compile another

 One part of the process is that you eventually need to use one version of